Fresh spending and pay cuts at FT despite 50,000 new sign-ups during Covid-19 crisis

 All non-editorial staff earning £50,000 or more will see a ten per cent reduction in both working hours and salary from 1 July until the end of the year “at the latest”.

-In editorial, savings are being made in a more flexible way “due to the nature of the editorial budget and the relentless demands of 24-hour coverage”, editor Roula Khalaf said in a follow-up message to staff.
+In editorial, the equivalent savings are being made in a more flexible way “due to the nature of the editorial budget and the relentless demands of 24-hour coverage”, editor Roula Khalaf said in a follow-up message to staff.

 This includes reduced spending on outside contributors, “careful management of staff numbers”, and some voluntary measures such as part-time working.